-Acupuncture involves the insertion on needles or the stimulation with electrical current/pressure of specific points through out the body.
+Acupuncture involves the insertion on needles or the stimulation with electrical current/pressure of specific points throughout the body.
 Acupuncture is about balancing the flow of energy called chi.
-Chi is our life energy that flows through our bodies and it is affected by the stress that we deal with everyday.
+Chi is our life energy that flows through our bodies and it is affected by the stress that we deal with every day.
 Acupuncture helps to balance out our chi and the more balanced we are the better and healthier we feel.
-This is more of a eastern medicine approach to stress and treatment with acupuncture while western medicine views acupuncture as a way to stimulate nerves, muscles and connective tissue.
+This is more of an eastern medicine approach to stress and treatment with acupuncture while western medicine views acupuncture as a way to stimulate nerves, muscles and connective tissue.
 Dry needling is a common use for acupuncture needles in the US.
 Overall, acupuncture works by stimulating the body’s natural response to injury by increasing blood flow and natural painkillers.

 Acupuncture is helpful by reducing the tension and inflammation around the injured and irritated nerve.